 Smoking is responsible for causing as many as 90 percent of all lung cancers, which kills more men than any other kind of cancer.
 Other factors, such as genetics or exposure to asbestos filters, may also have an impact on lung cancer development.
 Though other factors such as genetics can come into play, the best way for your loved one to prevent lung cancer is quit smoking or never start.

 Extra weight on the body creates conditions that often lead to diabetes, such as high blood pressure and cholesterol, though a senior man with this metabolic disease may not even be aware of it for years.
 Exercising regularly and losing weight may be all your loved one needs to slow the development of diabetes and possibly stop it altogether.

 The exact causes of prostate cancer are unknown, but changes in prostate cell DNA may be a major factor.
 Other risk factors include obesity, diet, race, and age.
 Eating more plant fat and less animal fat, maintaining a healthy weight, and regular exercise can all help your loved one prevent prostate cancer from developing.

 Your loved one deserves to stay healthy for as long as possible.
 To help prevent illnesses, your loved one may need a professional caregiver from Home Care Assistance.
 We offer live-in and hourly care in North Coast, and all of our caregivers are trained in the Balanced Care Method, a revolutionary program focused on excellent physical health, mental awareness, and inner calm.
-For more information on our aged care services, call 1300 LIVE-IN or (02) 6646 3527 to speak with one of our knowledgeable Care Managers and schedule a complimentary in-home consultation.
+For more information on our aged care services, call (02) 6646 3527 to speak with one of our knowledgeable Care Managers and schedule a complimentary in-home consultation.